aeferreira/similarity_share/README.md

 ##### Yeast Datasets

 The Yeast Datasets were obtained from the MetaboScape 4.0 software (Bruker Daltonics).
-The main difference between the files is that one was not normalized by Metaboscape (used in the dissertation) and the other was.
+The main difference between the files is that one was not normalized by MetaboScape (used in the dissertation) and the other was.
 Other parameters used are described in the respective notebooks.

 - 5yeasts_notnorm.csv - Yeast Dataset not normalized by MetaboScape.
 - 5yeasts_norm.csv - Yeast Dataset normalized by MetaboScape (see use in the 'Other BinSim analysis on Grapevine and Yeast datasets' section - BinSim_YD_norm.ipynb).